veragluscevic/dmdd/docs/rates.rst

           -the second entry is the coefficient of the q^2/mDM^2 term.

       c13N-c15N must have one entry.
       All cXN have mass dimension negative two.
-      The mass scale of the suppression is 100 GeV by default (may be adjusted; see below).
-      By default c1p=np.array([1.,0.,0.]); all others are all zero.
+The mass scale of the suppression is 500 GeV by default (may be adjusted; see below).
+By default all coefficients are set to zero.

     :param c_scale:
       Suppression scale of all cXN coefficients in GeV.